marina601/discover-malta/README.md

 #### Checkout Page

 ![checkout-page](readme-files/images/checkout-1.png) | ![chekout-page-2](readme-files/images/checkout-2.png)
--  Each checkout pagefeatures an order summary, which lists all the items in the users suitcase, image, trip name, number of tickets, adult price, child price (if applicable), booking date and total price.
+-  Each checkout page features an order summary, which lists all the items in the user's suitcase, image, trip name, number of tickets, adult price, child price (if applicable), booking date and total price.
--  User will be able to click on trip name which will take them to "Trip Detail Page" if they would like to view more information about the trip.
+-  Users will be able to click on the trip name which will take them to the "Trip Detail Page" if they would like to view more information about the trip.
 -	Once the user decides to checkout, they will be asked to complete a form and fill out the relevant details to complete a card transaction

 #### If the user is logged in
       - If the user is logged in and has their profile details the checkout form will be pre-filled
       - If the user does not have their details saved to their profile, they will be asked to fill in the relevant information in the form.
-      - The user will be able to save their details for next time by clicking on check box, which will store their information in their profile page.
+      - The user will be able to save their details for next time by clicking on the check box, which will store their information on their profile page.

 #### If the user is not logged in
-      - The check box to save user info will not be available, instead they will be asked to Login or Register to save their information for easy checkout next time and view their order history in their profile page.
+      - The check box to save user info will not be available, instead, they will be asked to Login or Register to save their information for easy checkout next time and view their order history on their profile page.

--   A user may use this page as an annonimouse user for one of checkout, or as a existing logged in user who will be able to view their order history in their profile page.
+-   A user may use this page as an anonymous user for one of checkout, or as an existing logged-in user who will be able to view their order history on their profile page.
--   The form is devided in 3 parts, one for user personal info, another one for their card registered address and the last one for their card number
+-   The form is divided into 3 parts, one for user personal info, another one for their card registered address and the last one for their card number
--   Each form element has a placeholder to guide the user during the form submition
+-   Each form element has a placeholder to guide the user during the form submission
--   All the required input fields have added * to their placeholders
+-   All the required input fields have been added * to their placeholders
--   Auto focus attribute is set to user first name field
+-   Autofocus attribute is set to the user first name field
--   When the user selects the Country field, a nice feature from django fields 'CountryField' has been imported, which displays all the countried and lets them select the country from the list.
+-   When the user selects the Country field, a nice feature from Django fields 'CountryField' has been imported, which displays all the countries and lets them select the country from the list.

 #### Stripe
 -	The user will be asked for their card details, which will be authenticated by Stripe.
--	Stripe detects what card is it and displays the relevant icon (like visa or mastercard)
+-	Stripe detects what card is it and displays the relevant icon (like Visa or MasterCard)
 -   Stripe will display errors on the page for the user if there are any
--   Using JavaScript I have modifyed default stripe input field and have hidden the zip code part, as it is mainly used in US and it is not applicable to the European market.
+-   Using JavaScript I have modified the default stripe input field and have hidden the zip code part, as it is mainly used in the US and does not apply to the European market.

 -	A message at the bottom of the page will tell the user how much is being charged on their card
--	The user has two options at this point, press “Complete Order” button and the payment will be made to Stripe or “Adjust Order” button and the user will be redirected to the “View Bag Page” page, where they will be able to amend their order.
+-	The user has two options at this point, press the “Complete Order” button and the payment will be made to Stripe or the “Adjust Order” button and the user will be redirected to the “View Bag Page” page, where they will be able to amend their order.
--  Once the "Complete Order" button is pressed, a ovelay will cover the whole page and the user will see a loading spinner which will tell them the payment is being proccessed.
+-  Once the "Complete Order" button is pressed, an overlay will cover the whole page and the user will see a loading spinner which will tell them the payment is being processed.
--  On successfull payment submittion the user will be redirected to "Checkout Complete Page"
+-  On successful payment submission the user will be redirected to  the"Checkout Complete Page".

 ##### back to [content](#table-of-content)